The world is constantly changing and evolving. One of the changes that the world has seen in recent years is animal population decline.

 One of the laws they helped pass is the Endangered Species Act (ESA) of 1973 in the United States.
 This act helps protect and recover imperiled species and the ecosystems they depend on.
 The species that are protected under ESA are species with the conservation status levels of endangered and threatened.

 The conservation status levels

 Vulnerable species are species that are likely to become endangered unless the circumstances that are threatening their survival is resolved.
 Some species that fall under this category are great white sharks, hippos and giant pandas.

-According to National Geographic, an endangered species is a type of organism that is threatened by extinction.
-An animal can get put on the endangered species list due to loss of habitat and loss of genetic variation.
+Endangered species are organisms that are at high risk of becoming extinct.
+An animal can get put on the endangered species list due to habitat loss and loss of genetic variation.

-Some of the animals on the endangered species list include Asian elephants, blue whales, giant pandas and Sumatran orangutans.
+Some of the animals on the endangered species list include Asian elephants, African savannah elephants, blue whales, tigers and sea turtles.

 An extinct species is an organism that has died out.
 A species dies out due to cataclysmic events, evolution problems or problems with humans.
 Some animals that have gone extinct in 2020 include: splendid poison frog, lost shark, Lake Lanao freshwater fish and Lord Howe long-eared bat.